 The easiest and simplest things to do to prevent a frozen air conditioner is to change your filters regularly.
 This means from 4 to 12 times a year depending on the type of air filter, how many people live in the same household, and if there are pets.

 Next, set a preventative maintenance plan in place.
 Have an HVAC professional inspect your AC system in the spring, before the sun is out in full force.
-Air conditioning service prevents problems such as a frozen air conditioner, as well as, extends the life of your HVAC system.
+Air conditioning service can prevent a frozen air conditioner and other AC repair issues, as well as extend the life of your HVAC system.

 Lastly, and more importantly, the HVAC pro can evaluate your air ducts for proper airflow.
 Sometimes this is hard to do because of how complex and hard to get at your air ductwork system is.
-There are many ways for the air flow in your air ducts to be inhibited (see our air balance blog post).
+There are many ways for the air flow in your air ducts to be inhibited (see our blog on air balancing).
 Having your ductwork checked in the spring and in the fall will help prevent an issue from popping up that could cost you big money.